-Starting at Tal al-Qamar the trek will lead across the serene landscapes of the Jerusalem Wilderness towards Bethlehem.
-On the way, hikers will climb some rocky hills but will also have some time to sit, close their eyes, and feel the relaxing atmosphere of the surrounding space.
+Starting at Tal El Qamar this trek will lead across the serene landscapes of the Jerusalem wilderness towards Bethlehem.
+On the way, hikers will climb some rocky hills but will also have plenty of time to rest and soak in the tranquil environment.

-After leaving the Bedouin desert, the Masar will take walkers step by step through rural Palestinian life.
-Here you will discover the meadows and serene villages.
-More urban life awaits in Beit Sahour and Bethlehem, the place of Jesus’ birth.
-There are many historical and sacred sites to visit such as the Church of the Nativity, the Milk Grotto, and Shepherds Fields.
+After leaving the Bedouin desert, the Masar will take walkers through the meadows and villages of rural Palestine.
+A more urban environment awaits in Beit Sahour and Bethlehem, the place of Jesus’ birt, where there are historical and sacred sites such as the Church of the Nativity, the Milk Grotto, and the Shepherds Fields.

-Our walk will start with a city walk from the Manger Square in Bethlehem towards Artas to visit the monastery and the spring.
-Then leisurely continue walking on mainly flat terrain with only one ascent to enjoy stunning views from Khirbet Tequa.
-The walk will then continue through the fertile valley until we reach Tequa’.
+Our walk will start from Manger Square in Bethlehem and continue towards Artas to visit a monastery and spring.
+It will continue on mainly flat terrain, with one ascent to stunning views from Khirbet Tuqua, before winding through the fertile valley towards Tuqua.

-This walk will take us from Tequ’ through Wadi Jihar to Reshayda village, located about 20 km east of Hebron.
-This is a wonderful desert hike through the Jerusalem Wilderness, descending into the spectacular Wadi Jihar, a deep limestone canyon that winds down into the desert.
-The hike from Tequ’a through Wadi Jihar will take about 4 hours.
-The terrain is rocky desert tracks, with a descent and few small climbs.
-We emerge from the valley reaching Rashayda village, and then continue walking toward the Bedouin Tent in Rashadydeh
+This walk will take us from Tuqua through Wadi Jihar to Reshayda village, located about 20 km east of Hebron.
+This is a wonderful desert hike through the Jerusalem wilderness, descending into the spectacular Wadi Jihar, a deep limestone canyon that winds down into the desert.
+The hike from Tuqua through Wadi Jihar will take about 4 hours, mostly on a rocky desert path, with a descent and few small climbs.
+We will emerge from the valley reaching the village of Rashaydeh, and then continue walking toward the Bedouin tent nearby.

 Day Sixteen: Sunday 19/11/2017 Rashaydeh to Bani Naim

-We will hike from the Reshayda desert area to Beni Naim, which is a mountain area from which Abraham watch the destruction of Sodom and Gomorrah in the Jordan Valley below.
+We will hike from the Rashaydeh desert area to Bani Naim, the mountain from which Abraham watch the destruction of Sodom and Gomorrah.
 The terrain is rocky and uneven.
-By the end of the day we will have a tour at Bani Naim city ad by a great experience and enjoying a cooking class with the women of Bani Naim.
+At the end of the day we will have a tour of Bani Naim, and enjoying a cooking class with local women.

 Day Seventeen: Monday 20/11/2017 Bani Naim to Hebron

-This hike starts from Bani Naim to Hebron , This section of the Masar takes you from the mountainous region where Ibrahim interceded on behalf of Lot’s people in Sodomand Gomorrah by the end of this day a great opportunity to eat a traditional meal with a local family.
+This hike starts from Bani Naim and leads to Hebron, known in Arabic as Al Khalil.
+This section of the Masar winds through the mountainous region where Ibrahim interceded on behalf of Lot’s people in Sodomand Gomorrah.
+At the end of the day, enjoy a traditional Palestininan meal.

 Day Eighteen: Tuesday 21/11/2017 Hebron to Dura

-The Hebron to Dura day stage takes hikers from the busy streets of Hebron It begins in front of the Ibrahimi Mosque (Al-Haram al-Ibrahimi), the most important landmark in Hebron, where Ibrahim (Abraham), revered by three religious traditions, was buried alongside his wife, his son, grandson, and their wives.
-The path leads further through the souqs and alleys of Old City of Hebron, heading towards Dura city.
+The journey from Hebron to Dura begins in front of the Ibrahimi Mosque (Al-Haram al-Ibrahimi), the most important landmark in Hebron, where Ibrahim (Abraham), revered by three religious traditions, was buried alongside his wife, his son, grandson, and their wives.
+The path leads through the souqs and alleys of the Old City of Hebron, heading towards Dura.

 Day Nineteen: Wednesday 22/11/2017 Dura to As Sura

-In Dura, hikers can start their day by visiting Dura Cooperative Association for Agricultural Production, where they can stamp their Hiker Passports and support the women’s cooperative by purchasing some aromatic herbs or sweet raisins or malban (dried grape juice rollups) - a tasty snack for the way.
+In Dura, hikers will start their day by visiting the Dura Cooperative Association for Agricultural Production, where they can stamp their Hiker Passports and support the women’s cooperative by purchasing some aromatic herbs, sweet raisins or homemade malban (dried grape juice rollups) - tasty snacks for the way.

 Day Twenty: Thursday 23/11/2017 As-Sura to Adh-Dhahriya

-After passing through the rural areas surrounding As-Sur, the path to Adh-Dhahriya, leads through evergreen pine forests.
+After passing through the rural areas surrounding As-Sur, the path to Adh-Dhahriya leads through a pine forest.
 It continues towards Khirbet Rabud, the only major Late Bronze Age archaeological site in the mountains around Hebron.